 Later, we danced.
 From previous experience, I knew that U.T. dance majors go out on the town, hit random clubs, and dance whatever dance they find there.
 She was one of those.
 She could do anything I asked of her, flawlessly, the first time.
 Amazing.

 As the song ended, I dropped my most difficult move on her, ending in a cuddle, which she followed perfectly, and then blew her out into a triple inside spin.
-She returned, hugged me with outstretched arms, and then walked out, not looking back.
+She returned to me, welcomed a hug with outstretched arms, and then walked into the night, without looking back.
 She walked like a cat.